kurron/jvm-development-environment/README.md

 Current machine states:

-xubuntu                   not created (virtualbox) xedora                    not created (virtualbox) centos                    not created (virtualbox)
+xubuntu                   not created (virtualbox) xedhat                    not created (virtualbox)
 ```

-By default, `xubuntu` is the default but you can also run `vagrant up xedora` or `vagrant up centos` to run
+By default, `xubuntu` is the default but you can also run `vagrant up xedhat` to run
 another distribution.
 You can run concurrent instances if you have the hardware and the need.

 ## Upgrading